autonomical1/ObsidianBackup/10th Grade/World History/Unit 8 Extra Credit.md

 2. In what specific ways (give textual and/or visual evidence) does the song showcase this time period? **The distorted image as well as the very powerful guitar riffs portray how Osbourne feels towards the topics he touches on in the song, which is one of insanity and discordance.
 He also uses the same chorus "I'm going off the rails like a crazy train" which notates how he's going insane after society delves into darkness.**
 3. What is your opinion of the song?
 Why? **I think this song is a very accurate portrayal of the feelings that could have been felt during the time, especially among people with anti-war sentiments.
 This song would definitely resonate with them.
 I also think that this song was good musically as well, because of the extremely powerful guitar.**
 # Song 2: "Seconds" - U2
 1. What is the overall message of the song? **This song conveys the dangers that the Cold War was bringing on the world at the time.
 It was released at a time where the threat of nuclear war was imminent, which was the main precedent of the song.
-When the song says "it takes a second to say goodbye"
+When the song says "it takes a second to say goodbye," it gives a sense of close threat, almost like it is on the horizon.
+The main premise of the song is that the Cold War is dangerous and the potential for nuclear destruction.**
-2. In what specific ways (give textual and/or visual evidence) does the song showcase this time period?
+2. In what specific ways (give textual and/or visual evidence) does the song showcase this time period? **The singer uses multiple references to how the nuclear testing that countries were participating in were far too dangerous and mysterious for the scientists to understand, an
 3. What is your opinion of the song?
 Why?
 # Song 3: "A Hard Rain's a-Gonna Fall" - Bob Dylan, 1963
 1. What is the overall message of the song?